To hire a live-in caregiver, you must:

 The written employment contract will make sure there is a fair working arrangement between you and your employee.
 The contract must show the employment conditions that must be met.
 It must have details about:

 - transportation from the caregiver's home country to the place they will work in Canada,

 - medical insurance coverage from the date they arrive until they are eligible for provincial health insurance,

 - workplace safety insurance coverage for the entire time they will be employed and

 - all fees paid to recruit someone, including any amount owed to a third-party recruiter or agents you hired, that would otherwise have been charged to the live-in caregiver,

 See the links to the contract template and guide below.

 If you use a different format for the contract, it may take longer to process your application.
 Service Canada officers will need to decide whether the contract meets all the rules and has all the needed clauses.

 - Live-in Caregiver Program (LCP): Contract Template

-The contract template is different for the province of Quebec and is available on the ministère de l’Immigration et des Communautés culturelles (Quebec Immigration) website.
+The contract template is different for the province of Quebec.
+You can find it on the Quebec immigration website.